Home › Guides › How to reduce your home loan EMI

 How to reduce your home loan EMI: 8 proven ways

 A home loan EMI is driven by three things: the amount you borrow, the interest rate, and the tenure.
 Change any one of them and the EMI moves.
-Below are eight practical ways to bring it down — ranked roughly from "saves the most" to "use as a last resort" — each with a worked ₹50 lakh example you can reproduce in the calculator.
+Below are eight practical ways to bring it down — ranked roughly from "saves the most" to "use as a last resort" — each with the ₹50 lakh numbers to check against your own loan in the calculator.

 Our running example throughout: a ₹50 lakh loan over 20 years at 9%, which works out to an EMI of about ₹44,986 and roughly ₹57.97 lakh of total interest.
 Watch how each lever changes those two numbers.